chris-short/devopsish.com/content/post/110/index.md

 ## People

-[2018 and what’s to come in 2019](https://kimmcmahon.me/2018-and-whats-to-come-in-2019/) — My dear friend, **Kim McMahon**, wrote a great recap of her 2018, which started with the {code} team shuttering and being unemployed to becoming Senior Director of Digital Strategy at Cloud Foundry Foundation (CFF).
+[2018 and what's to come in 2019](https://kimmcmahon.me/2018-and-whats-to-come-in-2019/) — My dear friend, **Kim McMahon**, wrote a great recap of her 2018, which started with the {code} team shuttering and being unemployed to becoming Senior Director of Digital Strategy at Cloud Foundry Foundation (CFF).
 A great read because it crosses over so many facets of the tech industry.

 [Kolton Andrus, Gremlin Inc on On-Call Nightmares Podcast](https://www.podomatic.com/podcasts/oncallnightmares/episodes/2019-01-10T07_28_49-08_00) — Kolton is the CEO of chaos engineering firm Gremlin, Inc.